 A Quick History of Independence Day

 On July 2, 1776, the Continental Congress voted to declare independence from Great Britain.
-Two days later, on July 4, the delegates formally adopted the Declaration of Independence, primarily written by Thomas Jefferson.
-That document changed the world.
+Two days later the delegates adopted the Declaration of Independence, written primarily by Thomas Jefferson.
+Fifty-six men signed a document that put targets on their backs.
+They pledged their lives, their fortunes, and their sacred honor, and some lost all three.

 4th of July Mistakes to Avoid